Admission Policy

 In the general selection entrance examinations for the first term, specialized knowledge and the sufficiency of basic academic skills in each field of the life sciences are evaluated by interview.

-In the self-recommendation and second-term general selection examination, professional knowledge and qualifications are evaluated by interview.
+In the self-recommendation, second-term and third-term general selection examination, professional knowledge and qualifications are evaluated by interview.
 Individuals who have studied fields other than the life sciences will also be assessed based on their willingness to apply their knowledge to life sciences research.

 For the special selection examinations for working students, Japanese citizens returning from overseas, and international students, an interview is conducted according to the characteristics of each type of applicant to evaluate professional knowledge and qualifications.